 On April 2, 2020, the Company closed on its new senior secured revolving credit facility pursuant to that certain credit agreement dated March 27, 2020, between the Company and Standard Chartered Bank ("Standard Chartered"), as administrative agent (the "Credit Agreement").
 The Credit Agreement, which allows the Company to borrow up to \$130.0 million, matures on March 26, 2021 with an optional 60-day extension subject to certain conditions and payment of a 0.25% extension fee.
 The Credit Agreement bears interest at either the alternate base rate or LIBOR plus 2.00%, and the Company is required to pay a 0.25% commitment fee on the average daily unused portion of the revolving credit facility under the Credit Agreement.
 The Credit Agreement is secured by substantially all of the Company's assets and includes certain financial covenants as well as a change of control provision.
-On April 2, 2020, the Company borrowed \$95.0 million under the Credit Agreement and utilized the funds (i) to repay the outstanding balance of \$16.8 million under the credit agreement between the Company and Wells Fargo Bank, N.A. ("Wells Fargo"), as administrative agent (the "Wells Fargo Credit Agreement"), (ii) to fully redeem and discharge \$55.0 million in aggregate principal amount of the unsecured 5.50% senior notes due June 2020 (the "Unsecured Senior Notes") and pay related interest and (iii) for general corporate purposes.
+On April 2, 2020, the Company borrowed \$95.0 million under the Credit Agreement and utilized the funds (i) to repay the outstanding balance of \$16.8 million under the credit agreement between the Company and Wells Fargo Bank, N.A. ("Wells Fargo"), as administrative agent (the "Wells Fargo Credit Agreement"), (ii) to fully redeem and discharge \$55.0 million in aggregate principal amount of the unsecured 5.50% senior notes, due June 2020 (the "Unsecured Senior Notes") and (iii) for general corporate purposes.
 The Wells Fargo Credit Agreement was terminated in connection with the repayment of the outstanding balance.
-On April 29, 2020, the Company borrowed an additional \$35.0 million under the Credit Agreement and a cash balance in excess of \$45 million.
+On April 29, 2020, the Company borrowed an additional \$35.0 million under the Credit Agreement, which is the remaining portion of availability, providing the Company with greater financial flexibility.
+As of April 29, 2020, the Company had borrowings outstanding of \$130.0 million under the Credit Agreement and a cash balance in excess of \$45 million.
 These amounts reflect a net positive cash impact from customer prepayments of \$11.8 million.

 Significant uncertainties exist about the Company's ability to refinance, extend, or repay its outstanding indebtedness, maintain sufficient liquidity to fund its business activities, and maintain compliance with the covenants and other requirements under the Credit Agreement.
 Based on the Company's current forecasts, without additional financing, the Company anticipates that it will not have sufficient cash and cash equivalents to repay the Credit Agreement by the March 26, 2021 maturity date.
-Management currently plans to seek additional liquidity from its current or other lenders before the March 26, 2021.
+Management currently plans to seek additional liquidity from its current or other lenders before March 26, 2021.
 There can be no assurance that the Company will be able to successfully complete a refinancing on acceptable terms or repay this outstanding indebtedness when required or if at all.